ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 Note: The list selector was called "union selector" in
 {{JSONPath-orig}}, as it was intended to solve use cases addressed by the union selector in XPath.
-However, the term "union" implies the set operation that involves merging input sets while avoiding duplicates, so the concept was renamed into "list selector".
+However, the term "union" has the connotation of a set operation that involves merging input sets while avoiding duplicates, so the concept was renamed into "list selector".